What is Diamond Blackfan Anemia?

 Prenatal testing and carrier testing is possible if the mutation is known.

-Diagnosis of Diamond Blackfan Anemia
+The following features are considered diagnostic of Diamond Blackfan Anemia

 - Anemia before 1 year of age